 Fiebing’s Leather Dye Steps:

-Before beginning, tape off any hardware or parts you do not want dyed with painter’s tape.
+Before beginning, tape off any hardware or parts you do not want to be dyed with painter’s tape.
 I did this on the handbag but the dye is so thin that some of it did seep onto the metal parts.

 Remove waxes, oils, and surface residue from the project.
 Apply deglazer, rubbing alcohol, or denatured alcohol to the surface with gloves on.
 Wipe with a soft cloth to remove residue.
 I used denatured alcohol.
 Apply dye immediately afterward–while the pores are open.